kenoi1/website/content/blogs/2025-09-15/index.md

     gboolean y0top;
 };
 ```
 The width, height, stride, etc..., are all parameters that can be used to set your final rendered frame, but the important field is the fd (file descriptor) which is a ["a drm DMABUF file that can be imported with eglCreateImageKHR"](https://www.spice-space.org/api/spice-gtk/SpiceDisplayChannel.html#SpiceDisplayChannel--gl-scanout).
-I don't know what that is;  but at least I knew I should be using the EGL library to do the processing.
+I didn't know what that was;  but at least I learned I should be using the EGL library to do the processing.

 I had found some forum articles ([Qt forum](https://forum.qt.io/topic/115805/render-eglimagekhr-into-qopenglframebufferobject/2), [Arm developer forum](https://developer.arm.com/documentation/ka004859/latest/)) related to rendering OpenGL textures which used the EGL library and were quite helpful.
 I also looked at the SPICE GTK widget source code which gave me some ideas on the GL parameters to work with.